How to Train AI to Work in Your Style: What Every Brand Needs to Document

 Tips:

-AI is not here to replace your content team-it’s here to strengthen it.
-But without context, it's guessing.
-A comprehensive brand documentation file is like an onboarding manual for AI, aligning its results with your goals, tone, and audience.
+Comprehensive brand documentation acts as an onboarding manual for AI, aligning its outputs with your goals, tone, and audience.